Skip to content

 Certificate of Insurance (COI)

 Welcome to this in-depth exploration of the event insurance Certificate of Insurance (COI).
-The world of event organization is complex, with many potential risks and rewards.
 One of the most crucial aspects of managing these risks is securing adequate special event insurance coverage.
 However, understanding the intricacies of an event insurance COI can be challenging.
 It is a legal document that outlines the specifics of the coverage, and it’s essential to understand its contents fully.

 The COI serves as proof of insurance.
 It details the types of coverage included in the policy, limits of liability, policy effective dates, and the name of the insured.
 Understanding how to read and interpret a COI can save you from potential pitfalls and ensure that your event is adequately covered.